Omarplayz233/pearify/README.md

 Do you find that the YouTube page is a bit lacking?
 Do you find it deprived of something?

-**Fear no more.**
+**Fear no more.
+Because:**

-This funny extension adds the famous YouTuber **RoyalPear** (or tropius) to every nook and cranny of YouTube! (also featuring nera and aren) This includes the thumbnails, thumbnails, thumbnails... oh and the logo too.
+This funny extension adds the famous YouTuber **RoyalPear** (or tropius) to every nook and cranny of YouTube! (also featuring nera and aren) This includes the thumbnails, thumbnails, thumbnails... oh and the logo too, and an easter egg :)

 [![Button Download Firefox]][Download Firefox] [![Button Download Chrome]][Download Chrome]